Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Strings with variable tension

 Slightly abusing notation, we shall refer to $Z(\gamma_{ij})$ as the \emph{central charge} of the string segment $\gamma_{ij}$.
 Note that if $\gamma_{ij}^\mathrm{opp}(t) := \gamma_{ij}(-t)$ denotes the orientation reversed string and if $\gamma_{ji}(t)=\gamma_{ij}(t)$, then $Z(\gamma_{ij}^\mathrm{opp})=Z(\gamma_{ji})$.

 BPS states correspond to 1-cycles in $\Sigma$ where M2-branes attach to the M5-brane wrapping $\Sigma$, which project to strings or, more generally, webs of strings on $C_{g,n}$.
 The analysis above shows that the mass and central charge of such string webs can be computed locally on $C_{g,n}$.
 A state in the class $\mathcal{S}$ theory, represented by such a string web, is BPS if and only if it satisfies the BPS condition $M = \vert Z \vert$.
-Equivalently, each segment $\gamma_{ij}$ in the web must satisfy the local BPS condition\footnote{Note that we adopt the conventions of \cite{Gaiotto:2009hg} here, which differ from those used in \Cref{Chap:SWtheory} by a factor of $\sqrt{2}$.} $M_{\gamma_{ij}} = \vert Z_{\gamma_{ij}} \vert$, where $M_{\gamma_{ij}}$ and $Z_{\gamma_{ij}}$ are defined in \Cref{eq:massstring,eq:centralchargestring}.
+Equivalently, each segment $\gamma_{ij}$ in the web must satisfy the local BPS condition\footnote{In this chapter we adopt the conventions of \cite{Gaiotto:2009hg}, which differ from those of \Cref{Chap:SWtheory} by a factor $\sqrt{2}$.} $M_{\gamma_{ij}} = \vert Z_{\gamma_{ij}} \vert$, where $M_{\gamma_{ij}}$ and $Z_{\gamma_{ij}}$ are defined in \Cref{eq:massstring,eq:centralchargestring}.
 More precisely: \begin{definition} A small segment of an $(ij)$-string $\gamma_{ij}$ on $C_{g,n}$ satisfies the local BPS condition if and only if there exists some $\vartheta \in [0, 2\pi[$ such that, for any $t \in ]0,1[$, denoting by $\partial_t$ the vector tangent to $\gamma_{ij}$ at $\gamma_{ij}(t)\in U$, the following equation holds:

-When this condition is satisfied, we have $Z(\gamma_{ij}) = e^{i \vartheta} M(\gamma_{ij})$. \end{definition}
+When this condition is satisfied, we have $Z(\gamma_{ij}) = \E^{\I \vartheta} M(\gamma_{ij})$. \end{definition}

 \begin{remark} For a string web to represent a BPS state, the angle $\vartheta$ in \Cref{eq:localBPScondition} must be identical across all string segments that make up the web. \end{remark}